bistro-tech/bartender/README.md

 # Bartender

-Bartender is a Discord bot created for the discord server `Bistro Tech`.
+Bartender is a Discord bot created for the discord server [Bistro Tech](https://discord.gg/bistro-tech-687640485984206871).
 The goal of this bot is to manage the server and to provide some useful tools for the members.

 ## Usage